blukatdevelopment/UnchainedWorldsOld/gm_tools/bluklats_gamemaster_guide.md

 inconsequential if every time a character's about to go down, something conveniently prevents that from happening.
 A little goes a long way toward keeping things fresh and different.

+# Your first adventure

+## Step 1: Pick your format
+A oneshot would be trivial, so I'll select episodic.
+We're assuming your table will meet weekly for a month or two, giving us 8 sessions.
+If you can't meet that frequently, then this might span four or eight months instead.
+You may have people drop in or out, and that's fine due to the episodic nature, provided you have enough characters to actually run a session each time you meet.

+## Step 2: Pick your premise
+I'm going to say monster of the day.
+Your campaign will span about 7 episodes and conclude with a season finale.
+If everything's successful, you can create a second season.

+## Step 3: Design your plot
+This is the bulk of your worldbuilding.
+Who are the party?
+What kind of problems do they solve?
+The party are members of the adventurer's guild, and they are called in to solve strange problems that they are uniquely equipped to handle with the best cost effectivity, never accepting pay until they succeed.
+Your characters live in the land of the Iron Lance, a kingdom.
+Say one interesting thing about this place.
+It resides on an island and the king made a deal with the god of the ocean, so the island has been unreachable by foreign ships for the last century.
+In this state of peace, the Iron Lance no longer has a professional military of any capacity.
+Ok, now let's name an antagonist.
+The king of demons wants this island for himself, and so sends demons to wreak havoc on the island with the goal of being summoned there.
+As a lesser threat, let's say there's a cult doing the summoning.

+## Step 4: Break your content out into pieces
+Wow, that's intimidating.
+Where do we start?
+With the bones, of course!
+Let's describe this story in 8 pieces.
+Each episode will contain a monster of the week, and one bit of plot.
+We'll ratchet up the tension as we go.
+The party will start by fighting demons that seem to be teleporting in and leaving demonic glyphs at their entry points.
+Each demon will be fighting over a spot where a gem is hidden, uncovering it before the fight.
+Eventually, the party will get evidence that these glyphs are being drawn by people.
+They'll get a session where they figure out the location of a cult cell.
+At some point, the cultists will attack the adventurer's guild where the gems are stored while the party is out fighting a demon.
+Lastly, the finale where the party is contracted to stop the cult from summoning the king of demons.
+Ok, let's break this into episodes.
+- Fire Demon (demon dies to reveal gem)
+- Rabbit Demon (demon actively breaks a statue to steal a gem)
+- Tooth Demon(locals claim they saw someone draw the glyphs)
+- Eyeball Demon(cultist caught drawing rune, captured)
+- Raid on Cult cell
+- House Demon, cult raids adventurer's guild
+- Season Finale: King of Demons

+## Step 5: Fine details
+Maybe I'll make this actual campaign some day so you can reference it, but I'll give you advice instead.
+Build a rigid formula and apply it to the first four episodes.
+Then break that formula to help drive home the building of tension by taking away the comfort of the familiar pattern.
+The pattern might fit a five room dungeon like this:

+0. 30 second anime intro
+1. The patron gives their best briefing of the demon and the city it's near.
+2. The party has to track down the demon by investigating townsfolk and clues.
+3. New demon reveals evidence of it's power or traps.
+4. Party faces the demon.
+5. The demon drops a gem, the patron buys it.
+6. 30 second anime outro